AaronDMarasco/git4svn/README.md

  1 file changed, 62 insertions(+), 29 deletions(-)
 Current branch branchA is up to date.
 ```
+If you think this is what should happen, you can use `git merge --ff-only` to ensure that's the case.
+If, for some reason, you find this unacceptable, you can use the `--no-ff` flag.
 2. The second kind of merge is a "standard" merge:
 ![](img/remote_changes.png)
 For this, we both have changes, so we need to create a new revision that merges them.
 (Again, this wouldn't happen with `autosetuprebase`, but you could imagine two different branches instead; it's the same.)
 ![](img/remote_merged.png)
 Of course, this still needs to be _pushed_ as noted above.
+When performing this kind, I highly recommend using the `--no-commit` flag so you can review what the merge _would have done_ and then manually `git commit`; it will autopopulate the commit message properly for a merge.
 3. The last kind of merge is a "squashed" merge:
 ![](img/squashed_merge.png)
 In this image, there's a dotted arrow between `7589a237e` and `2c57a9eec` because the merge happened and all the data is there, but the metadata _doesn't_ record it.
 The log message is (by default) a culmination of all the changesets in between.
 At this point, all the "my_work" and revisions `7589a237e` are now _orphans_ and are subject to garbage collection in the future.
 A much more detailed example of squashed merges (I'm a huge fan of them) is below.